 - YARN-based system for parallel processing of large data sets.

-Following are few Big Data Analytics Software: –
+Following are a few Big Data Analytics Software: –

-- Microsoft Azure: – Azure is great for improving productivity.
+- Microsoft Azure: Azure is great for improving productivity.
 Integrated tools and pre-built templates make everything simple and fast.
-It supports a spectrum of operating systems, programming language, frameworks, and tools.
+It supports a spectrum of operating systems, programming languages, frameworks, and tools.

-- Horton works data platform: – Based on open source Apache Hadoop, it is trusted by all and provides a centralized YARN.
-It is state of art system which provides a versatile range of software.
+- Horton works data platform: Based on open-source Apache Hadoop, it is trusted by all and provides a centralized YARN.
+It is a state of an art system that provides a versatile range of software.

 Examples of Big Data Analytics Software